 28. Moléson Chocolate Kit Kat

 The Kit Kat Chocolatory produces this variety and considers it to be the “Cadillac” of Kit Kats.
-It’s handmade with the highest quality ingredients and the first to include toppings (chopped almonds and cranberries) as well as their top-of-the-line smooth sublime milk chocolate.
+It’s handmade with the highest quality ingredients and the first to include toppings (chopped almonds and cranberries) and their top-of-the-line smooth, sublime milk chocolate.

 Interested in more interesting Japanese Kit Kat flavors?
 From butter to Kobe Pudding to Vegetable Juice and everything in between, you’re sure to find some unusual flavors of Kit Kats in Japan that you’ll love!
 Amazon has an amazing variety of Japanese Kit Kats.
 Enjoy!

 The good news is that most Kit Kats are gluten-free.
 Always check the label to be sure.